umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/index.md

 ### Project Invites

 On Umbraco Cloud, you can receive invitation from different projects.
-These project details will be available in the **Project Invite** tab.
+These project details are available in the **Project Invite** tab.
+On the **Project Invites** page, as a user, you will see the expiration date of the invite, its status, and you can delete the ones that have expired.

 ### Organizations